mikaelgramont/IMA/README.md

 # IMA

 ## Installation
-Copy the Google API client secret into `client_secret.json`.
+Copy your Google API client secret into `php/client_secret.json`.

-The file at `php/.credentials/credentials.json` needs to be writable on the command line and readable by the web server.
+The following folders need to be writable by the server, and by other manual process run from `bin` or through cron jobs:
-The folder at `php/cache` needs to be writable as well.
+* `php/.credentials/` - OAuth information.
+Necessary to connect to the Google APIs.
+* `php/cache` - Filesystem-based cache location (using Stash)
+* `pages/generated` - Machine-generated HTML chunks (results and events).
+* `logs` - server log files.

-Go to `bin.
+Go to `bin`.
 Make `initial-setup.php` executable and run it or do `php initial-setup.php`.
+This will generate and save the necessary OAuth tokens.
+Further token updates will be managed directly by the Google client code.